Raion-Game-Programmer/.github/profile/README.md

 | 12 | Hadi Kresnadi | Member |
 | 13 | Eleazar Tadeo Eman | Member |

-##🎮 Our Mission
+## 🎮 Our Mission
 To empower aspiring game developers, foster creativity, and craft immersive gaming experiences that leave a lasting impact.

-##🌍 Connect With Us
+## 🌍 Connect With Us
 Join our journey and shape the future of game development! 🎮🚀

->"A game is the sum of its mechanics, but the soul comes from the players." – Unknown
----
+> "Video games are bad for you?
+That's what they said about rock n' roll.""

 🔥 **Game Programmer Raion Community 2025 - #ForgeTheFuture**